internetarchive/fatcat-scholar/proposals/2021-04-28_indexability.md

 elasticsearch backend index; no new backing services (eg, api.fatcat.wiki) are introduced.

 # Access Redirect URLs

 Some academic search engines require a `citation_pdf_url` link from the same domain as the landing page, with an optional HTTP redirect.

-New URL endpoint:
+New URL endpoints:

-    /access-redirect/<sha1>.pdf
+    /work/<ident>/access/wayback/<original-url>
+    /work/<ident>/access/ia_file/<archive-item>/<file-path>

 Requests to such URLs will redirect (HTTP 302) to an *.archive.org access location of the exact file (by sha1), if known.

-It is likely that in the future `.xml` and `.epub` access redirect links would be added in the same format.
-Unclear what the scheme would be for HTML content (SHA-1 of the "primary" HTML document? or wayback timestamp and URL?).

-This URL structure was chosen to reduce confusion that the file might be served from scholar.archive.org itself ("redirect"); to indicate the filetype expected; and to encode information about which resource is being linked to ("content addressible").
+These redirects are implemented by querying the same scholar elasticsearch backend index, finding fulltext access with the matching type and URL/path substring, and redirecting.

 ### Design Notes

-An alternative would have been to scope the URL below the work itself, eg:

-    /work/<ident>/access-redirect/<sha1>.pdf

-Such URLs would be quite long.

-These redirects are implemented by querying the same scholar elasticsearch backend index, querying for fulltext access with the matching file SHA-1, and using the `access_url` returned.
+This particular access URL format came from extensive discussion with large indexing operators.
+Some of the properties are:

+- links are to `scholar.archive.org`, the same domain as the landing page, even though the content is actually served (via redirect) from archive.org or web.archive.org
+- lookups (by work ident) are fast against scholar.archive.org elasticsearch
+- wayback "original URLs" are preserved in the URL itself
+- would be feasible to do a static (nginx) redirect if project is ever wound-down
+- wayback timestamps are not included in the URL, meaning that simple changes (recrawls) do not update the `citation_pdf_url` (this was a third-party concern)

 # Sitemap